AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 ![](assets/deliverability_qualif_status.png)

+>[!NOTE]
+>
-For hosted or hybrid installations, if you have upgraded to the Enhanced MTA:
+>For hosted or hybrid installations, if you have upgraded to the Enhanced MTA:
+>

-* The bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used for synchronous delivery failure error messages.
+>* The bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used for synchronous delivery failure error messages.
 The Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+>

-* Asynchronous bounces are still qualified by the inMail process through the **[!UICONTROL Inbound email]** rules.
+>* Asynchronous bounces are still qualified by the inMail process through the **[!UICONTROL Inbound email]** rules.
 For more on this, see [Email management rules](#email-management-rules).
+>

-* For instances using the Enhanced MTA without **Webhooks/EFS**, the **[!UICONTROL Inbound email]** rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.
+>* For instances using the Enhanced MTA without **Webhooks/EFS**, the **[!UICONTROL Inbound email]** rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.
+>

-For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).
+>For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 ### Email management rules {#email-management-rules}

 Mail rules are accessed via the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Mail rule sets]** node.
 Email management rules are shown in the lower part of the window.

-These rules contain the list of character strings which can be returned by remote servers and which let you qualify the error (**Hard**, **Soft** or **Ignored**).

 ![](assets/tech_quarant_rules.png)